neopragma/sociabletests/java-exploration.md

 ![Simplified method](images/getdaywithminimumtemperaturespread-simplified.png)

-There isn't much code in this solution, and I didn't see any further opportunities to refactor at this point.

 ## Kata 4, Part 3, Java version using Nullables, refactoring #1

+This is the same refactoring I did for the mock version, to generalize the ```GoalsForAndAgainst``` and ```MinMaxTemps``` value object classes and extract the code to find the list entry with the smallest range of values to a Helper class.

+Here I experienced an advantage of the Nullables approach.
+There was no need to modify the test cases to make them refer to ```ValueRange``` objects, because the test code for the Nullables solution passes fake input records as Strings rather than Lists of ```ValueRange``` objects.

+## Kata 4, Part 3, Java version using Nullables, refactoring #2

 When copying source from the \*.v2 and \*.v3 packages, the project wouldn't build due to duplicate class names - the Embedded Stub classes in ```WeatherDataImpl``` and ```FootballDataImpl```.
 This is part of the hand-rolled mock code I wrote to try and follow the guidelines for Nullables.